 The Invisible War

 The World Turned Away.
-We Are Here.
+I Am Here.

 3.3M People in Need